erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 Moreover, the protein name of the second entry, "Selenate reductase subunit alpha", does not fit with the MetaCyc reaction we started out with, that should be catalyzed by an enzyme called "D-3-phosphoglycerate dehydrogenase" like entries one and three.

 After disregarding entry two, we can start thinking about which of the profile options common between entries one and three is the best choice.
-First of all, it's quite common that there are more than one Pfam profile, whereas this is not as common for eggNOGs and TIGRFAMs.
+First of all, it's quite common that there is more than one Pfam profile, whereas this is not as common for eggNOGs and TIGRFAMs (although it happens also with them).
 The reason is that Pfam focuses on domains, i.e. individually folding parts of proteins, rather than full length proteins.
 Quite often, domains occur in different combinations in different proteins, which explains Pfam's choice to focus on domains.
 A domain profile can, carefully selected, target only the important part of a protein that catalyzes a reaction, where a profile for a full length protein might include for the reaction non-essential parts of proteins.